john-cd/rust_howto/bk/drafts/categories/database/nosql.md

 [![redis~github][c~redis~github~badge]][c~redis~github]
 [![redis~lib.rs][c~redis~lib.rs~badge]][c~redis~lib.rs]

-Redis-rs is a high level [Redis](https://redis.io)↗{{hi:redis}} library for Rust.
+Redis-rs is a high level [Redis][redis~website]↗{{hi:redis}} library for Rust.
 It provides convenient access to all Redis functionality through a very flexible but low-level API.
 It uses a customizable type conversion trait so that any operation can return results in just the type you are expecting.
 This makes for a very pleasant development experience.

 ```rust,editable,noplayground
 {{#include ../../../crates/cats/database/examples/nosql/redis.rs:example}}